Pinaki82/crust/README.md

 Data Types and Ranges in Rust calculated using the same techniques we discovered when we calculated the range of each data types in C.

-Number Separator: In Rust, you are allowed use an underscore as a separator in numeric values for better readability, such as `98_222`, which means `98222`. `5_000` equals `5000` in Rust.
+Number Separator: In Rust, you are allowed use an underscore as a separator while assigning numeric values for better readability, such as `98_222`, which means `98222`. `5_000` equals `5000` in Rust.

 Literals: